dc9865/enterprise-network-project/verification/layer2/rstp-verification.md

 ## Conclusion

-RSTP is functioning correctly with proper root placement and edge protection.
+RSTP is functioning correctly with proper root bridge election and edge protection.